Summary

 We may collect Personal Information about you when:

-• you access, use or otherwise interact with our Website or Services;
+- you access, use or otherwise interact with our Website or Services

-• you otherwise deal with us in the course of our business.
+- you otherwise deal with us in the course of our business.

 Where we solicit Personal Information, we only collect:

-• non-Sensitive Information, if it is reasonably necessary for the Services we provide; and
+- non-Sensitive Information if it is reasonably necessary for the Services we provide; and

-• from a third party with your consent or directly from you, unless it is unreasonable or impracticable for us to do so; or
+If we solicit Personal Information, we will either solicit it from a third party with your consent or directly from you, unless it is unreasonable or impracticable for us to do so, or from a third party that is requesting the Services for the purposes of delivering the Services to you.

-Where we collect Personal Information about you from a third party without your prior consent, we will take reasonable steps to inform you that we have collected Personal Information, unless the information is solely for the purpose of delivering the Services to you as requested by a third person utilising our Services.
+Where we collect Personal Information about you from a third party without your prior consent, we will take reasonable steps to inform you that we have collected your Personal Information, unless the information is solely for the purpose of delivering the Services to you as requested by a third person utilising our Services.
 Such information is limited to your name, postal address, email address and telephone number.

 How we store and protect Personal Information